Brenda0522/Dealshell-Price-Automation/README.md

 Technologies Used

 Python: For backend development and web scraping logic.
+scrappy: using as scraping frame-wrork
-Selenium: To automate and interact with web browsers for data extraction.
+Selenium: To automate and interact with dynamic wesite.
 How to Use

 Visit price_comparison_website.